Your body is home to roughly 40 trillion bacteria, most of which reside in your gut and don't cause any health problems.

-The word "probiotic" is derived from the Latin words "pro," meaning to promote, and "biotic," meaning life.
+Probiotics are “life-promoting” organisms — the word "probiotic" is derived from the Latin words "pro," meaning to promote, and "biotic," meaning life.

+Food and drug companies began to call some bacteria “probiotic” even when they had no scientifically proven health benefits.
 This led the European Food Safety Authority (EFSA) to ban the word "probiotic" on all foods in the European Union.

 There are many different species and strains within these groups, and they may have different effects on the body.

-The vagus nerve is a large nerve that sends signals between the intestines and brain (
+The vagus nerve, a large nerve in the central nervous system, sends signals between the intestines and brain.

 The term "gut dysbiosis" refers to when the intestines and gut bacteria are in a diseased state.
 This may be due to the presence of disease-causing bacteria, which may also lead to chronic inflammation.

-A number of recent studies have investigated this, but most have been in animals.
+A number of recent studies have investigated this, but most have been conducted in animals.
 However, a few have shown interesting results in humans.

-- Symptoms of anxiety (
+- symptoms of anxiety

-- Depressive symptoms (
+- depressive symptoms

-- Psychological distress (35)
+- psychological distress

-- Academic stress (
+- academic stress